Regulation B - Definition

 Table of ContentsRegulation B (Lending Discrimination) DefinitionA Little More on What is Regulation B of the Equal Credit Opportunity ActAcademic Research

 Regulation B (Lending Discrimination) Definition

 Regulation B is a provision of the Equal Credit Opportunity Act that protects borrowers (or applicants) from discrimination by lenders based on race, gender, religion, national origin, age or marital status.

 A Little More on What is Regulation B of the Equal Credit Opportunity Act

-- No discriminaiton based on race, marital status, nationality, gender, age or religion.
+- No discriminations based on race, marital status, nationality, gender, age or religion.

-- No discrimination based on recieving income from public assistance.
+- No discrimination based on receiving income from public assistance.

-- Notice of rejection (and explanation for reason and how to request addl info) within 30 days.
+- Notice of rejection (and explanation for reason and how to request additional info) within 30 days.